Cryptoprocta

 Cryptoprocta is a genus of carnivoran endemic to Madagascar.
-It contains the living fossa and its larger, recently extinct relative, the giant fossa.
-The fossas are the largest of Madagascar's mammalian carnivores.
+It contains the living fossa and its two larger, recently extinct relatives, Cryptoprocta spelea and Cryptoprocta bevatabe.
+The fossa is the largest of Madagascar's mammalian carnivores; the extant fossa is a generalist carnivore, capable of hunting even the largest living lemurs.
+The two extinct species are thought to have hunted the extinct lemurs that once inhabited the island, both of which were larger than the extant species.